 Tips For Avoiding Dental Crown Damage

-Just like your natural teeth, there are things you should do to protect and preserve your crown:
+Just like your natural teeth, here are things you should do to preserve your crown:

 Let’s take a closer look at the two types: